Duramax LML Engine Problems

 2. DEF Heater Problems

-The DEF heaters fail frequently, sending the engine into limp model with reduced power.
+The DEF heaters on the LML is known to fail frequently, sending the engine into limp model with reduced power.

 Engine DTC Codes for Failed DEF Heater